 - Support the Global Finance Director and the CFOO in various ad hoc reporting and presentations using PowerPoint, Power BI (or other data visualization tools), Excel, and Word

-- Minimum of 3 years of relevant, full-time work experience in finance and project planning required
+- Three to five years of full-time work experience in finance and project planning

 - Experience with IBM Cognos BI suite TM1 budgeting and planning and Cognos Professional Reporting required

 - Experience with creating and managing budgets

 - Experience in analysis of financial data: accounting, budgeting, and planning

 - Experience with cost budgeting and financial reporting systems management preferred

 - Experience writing financial reports with accounting data